mnottale/beyond/README.md

 ## What is it?

-Beyond is a work-in-progress distributed filesystem.
+Beyond is a work-in-progress cryptographically secure distributed filesystem.

 Data is split into blocks which are spread across storage nodes, with a configureable replication factor.